pragma-/pbot/doc/VirtualMachine.md

 to find packages.
 I will soon make available a script to install all package necessary for all languages supported by PBot.

+To make use of VM sockets, install the `socat` package:

+    guest$ dnf install socat

 For the C programming language you will need at least these:

     guest$ dnf install libubsan libasan gdb gcc clang